Max McMillan: Early and personal life

 McMillan is the son of former York City player Andy McMillan and the grandson of former Pretoria Callies coach Trevor McMillan, whilst his brother Alex was a scholar at Grimsby Town.
 He was born in York but is of South African descent through his father.
 He attended Joseph Rowntree School in York.

 Club career

 After playing youth football for Haxby Town at under-7s level, McMillan joined Leeds United's academy aged 8.
 He signed a two-year scholarship deal with the club in April 2019.
 On 23 April 2021, McMillan signed for League One club Fleetwood Town on a contract until the end of the 2022–23 season.
 He made his debut for Fleetwood Town on 5 October 2021 in a 3–1 win against Barrow in the EFL Trophy, and scored the final goal after latching onto a cross from Ryan Edmondson.
 McMillan joined Northern Premier League Premier Division club Radcliffe on a month-long loan on 17 February 2022.
+He departed Fleetwood at the end of the 2022–23 season.

+In September 2023, McMillan joined Wigan Athletic's under-21 side on a contract until the end of the season having impressed on trial.

+He was released by Wigan at the end of the 2023–24 season.

+In October 2024, McMillan joined Northern Premier League Division One East club North Ferriby.